bastihilger/october-mediathumb/README.md

 Creates and displays a 200px wide thumbnail image of an landscape image or a 200px high thumbnail image of a portrait image.

+##Configuration

+### Custom folder name:

+The default folder name "_mediathumbs" can be changed (also to a subfolder like "some/sub/folder") in the config/config.php file of the plugin.

+### Defaults:

+The defaults for `mode`, `size` and `quality` can be changed in the config/config.php file of the plugin.

 ## How does it work: